v-scornell/MD-100T00-Windows10/Instructions/Labs/0501-Managing Storage.md

 6. Ensure that the check box is selected next to **Perform a quick format**, and then select **Next**.

 7. On the Completing the New Simple Volume Wizard page, select **Finish**.
-If you receive the error message Location is not available, then select OK.

    _Note: If prompted to format drive E:, select Cancel._